Iliotibial band syndrome: Occupation

+ITBS commonly affects athletes and has been reported in runners, cyclists, rowers, skiers, and triathletes, as well as basketball, soccer, and field hockey players.

 Significant association between the diagnosis of ITBS and occupational background of the patients has been thoroughly determined.
-Occupations that require extensive use of iliotibial band are more susceptible to develop ITBS due to continuum of their iliotibial band repeatedly abrading against lateral epicondyle prominence, thereby inducing inflammatory response.
-Professional or amateur runners are at high clinical risk of ITBS in which shows particularly greater risk in long-distance.
+Occupations that require extensive use of the iliotibial band are more susceptible to developing ITBS due to a continuum of their iliotibial band repeatedly abrading against the lateral epicondyle prominence, thereby inducing an inflammatory response.
+Professional or amateur runners are at high clinical risk of ITBS, and there is a greater risk in those running long-distance.
 Study suggests ITBS alone makes up 12% of all running-related injuries and 1.6% to 12% of runners are affected by ITBS.

 The relationship between ITBS and mortality/morbidity is claimed to be absent.
 A study showed that coordination variability did not vary significantly between runners with no injury and runners with ITBS.
 This result elucidates that the runner's ability to coordinate themselves toward direction of their intention (motor coordination) is not, or very minorly affected by the pain of ITBS.

 Additionally, military trainee in marine boot camps displayed high incidence rate of ITBS.
 Varying incidence rate of 5.3–22% in basic training was reported in a case study.
 A report from the U.S. Marine Corps announces that running/overuse-related injuries accounted for >12% of all injuries.

-In contrast, studies suggested antithesis of conventional perception that racial, gender or age difference manifests in different incidence rate of ITBS diagnosis.
-No meaningful statistical data successfully provides significant correlation between ITBS and gender, age, or race.
-Although, there had been a claim that females are more prone to ITBS due to their anatomical difference in pelvis and lower extremity.
-Males with larger lateral epicondyle prominence may also be more susceptible to ITBS.
-Higher incidence rate of ITBS has been reported at age of 15–50, in which generally includes most of active athletes.
+Studies suggest that there is not a difference in ITBS incidence rate between patients of different race, gender, or age.
+However, there has been a claim that females are more prone to ITBS due to their anatomical differences in the pelvis and lower extremities.
+Males with a larger lateral epicondyle prominence may also be more susceptible to ITBS.
+Higher incidence rate of ITBS has been reported between the ages of 15 and 50, which generally includes most active athletes.

 Other professions that had noticeable association with ITBS include cyclists, heavy weightlifters, et cetera.
 One observational study discovered 24% of 254 cyclists were diagnosed with ITBS within 6 years.
-Another study provided data that shows more than half (50%) of professional cyclists complain of knee pain.
+A study provided data that shows more than half (50%) of professional cyclists complain of knee pain.
+Additional studies have shown that ITBS makes up 15–24% of all overuse injuries in cyclists.

+History

+ITBS was originally described by Lieutenant Commander James W. Renne in 1975 after observing frequent lateral knee pain in recruits participating in intensive military training.
+He initially named the syndrome iliotibial band friction syndrome.